-Inspired by feedback from flatpick great Tony Rice, Dana set out to build a balanced yet powerful dreadnought, experimenting with nearly every element he could think of including woods, bracing, finishing, construction techniques, tuners, truss rods.
+Inspired by feedback from flatpicking legend Tony Rice, Dana set out to build a balanced yet powerful dreadnought, experimenting with nearly every element he could think of including woods, bracing, finishing, construction techniques, and truss rods.
 In the late 1990’s bluegrass great Ricky Skaggs and a young flatpicker by the name of Bryan Sutton began playing Bourgeois guitars.
 Their influence helped introduce the Bourgeois Dreadnought to a new generation of bluegrass players.

 Bourgeois Guitars Founded 1992